errantsky/Causal-Inference-Assignments/README.md

 # Causal-Inference-Assignments

-This repo includes my homework assignments for a graduate [Causal Inference](http://sina.sharif.ir/~saleh/CI.pdf) course I took during my B.Sc.
+This repo includes my homework assignments for a graduate [Causal Inference](http://sina.sharif.ir/~saleh/CI.pdf) course I took during my B.Sc. at Sharif University of Technology.
+This course was instructed by Dr. Saber Salehkaleybar at the Department of Electrical Engineering.

 All codes are in Python.

 Homework 1: Implements the paper ["Nonlinear causal discovery with additive noise models"](https://dl.acm.org/doi/10.5555/2981780.2981866) by Hoyer et al.